gladstargtschool6/mlAcademy-App/README.md

 <img src="./assets/run.png" alt="git clone https://github.com/mlacademy/frontend.git && cd frontend && npm i && npm star" width="100%"/>

-_To adapt the base application for another use, you'll need to modify everything in src/assets/_
+_To adapt the base application for another use, you'll need to duplicate and rename /src/assets.example and modify everything in src/assets to suit your needs_